zng-ui/zng/TODO/_current.md

-# Pointer Event Args

-* Add helper functions for getting the position in the widget space.
+# Context Menu

+* Opening and closing a ContextMenu by clicking on the window causes the app to become stuck.
+    - Does not print update trace.

 # TextInput